 Best things to do at New River Gorge National Park

-The New River Gorge National Park and Preserve covers 72,186 acres and offers popular activities like whitewater adventure, rock climbing, hiking, mountain biking, fishing, wildlife watching, and camping.
+The New River Gorge National Park and Preserve covers 72,186 acres and offers popular things to do like whitewater adventure, rock climbing, hiking, mountain biking, fishing, wildlife watching, and camping.
 It is the combination of the fast-moving river and the resulting gorge that provides such a beautiful backdrop to fun national park adventures.

 New River Gorge National Park hikes